abiel-source/A-Special-Case-of-Nonlinear-Extrapolation-Under-ReLU-and-the-Neural-Tangent-Kernel/README.md

 <img width="1868" height="520" alt="image" src="https://github.com/user-attachments/assets/f6f5ef7b-6577-4b06-8efa-de597345933d" />

-The closed-form of the asymptotic pseudo-inverse of the NTK gram matrix has extensive consequences throughout the paper.
+> The closed-form of the asymptotic pseudo-inverse of the NTK gram matrix forms the basis of the manuscript and is induced from how I define the training set as being infinitely distant from the origin, along any direction

 <img width="1842" height="160" alt="image" src="https://github.com/user-attachments/assets/741d4349-cce1-4363-98bf-d46a7412df1c" />